 1. Computer Technology Assistance Corps

-The Computer Technology Assistance Corps offers refurbished laptops and computers.
+The Computer Technology Assistance Corps offers refurbished laptops and computers for the following groups:

-Laptops start at $125 and computers at $68.
+Laptops start at $100 and personal computers at $68.
 Make sure you check their specials on the application as you might find a better deal.
-In February 2019, it was possible to get two different laptop models for either $78 or $95.
-Both of these models are below the $125 starting point.
+In June of 2020, it was possible to get two different laptop models for either $78 or $95.
+Both of these models are below the $100 starting point.

 2. PCs for People